loveencounterflow/coffee-script/README.md

 ## Suspension

 In the previous section i demonstrated how simple it is to use `yield` and `g.send()` to build **code that suspends and resumes**.
-It gets even better tho when you use a library for that generator-building stuff, and [suspend by Jeremy Martin (jmar777)](https://github.com/jmar777/suspend) is exactly such a brilliant piece of code.
+It gets even better though when you use a library for that generator-building stuff, and [`suspend` by Jeremy Martin (jmar777)](https://github.com/jmar777/suspend) is exactly such a brilliant piece of code.
 Exporting a single function that weighs in at a mere 16 lines of JavaScript, `suspend` makes the formulation of suspend / resume functions significantly easier and clearer.
 Let's take another look at the file reading example above, reformulated suspension-style: